zeebe-io/enhancements/ZEP008-hot-backup.md

 # Summary
 [summary]: #summary

-This document describes a proposal for taking backup of Zeebe cluster without downtime.
+This document describes a concept for taking backup of Zeebe cluster without downtime.
 We describe how the backup process will be implemented internally.
 The document focuses on the algorithm for the backup process.
 The target audience for this document are Zeebe developers.

 In Guide-level explanation we describe:
 1. API: How a user can take and manage backups.
 It doesn't explain a concrete api, but only an overview of how the api could look like.
 2. Overview of backup process in Zeebe.
-This explains how it works internally.
+This explains a high level overview of the algorithm to take the backup.
+This would help us to understand and reason about the correctness of the algorithm without going to the details.

-In reference-level explanation we describe the backup process in detail.
-Here we explain, how failure scenarios and edge cases are handled.
+In the guide-level overview we assume the taking a backup is a synchronous operation and it blocks the stream processor.
+However, in practice it is not a good idea to block the main processing while taking backup.
+In reference-level explanation we extend the high-level algorithm to allow taking backups asynchronously.
+We will implement this extended process in Zeebe.
+We also describe the failure scenarios and edge-cases in this section and how the algorithm handles such cases.

 # Motivation
 [motivation]: #motivation